Pages

 (Cleveland Museum of Art, PA, USA)

-In the meantime, there is an unconfirmed hypothesis that Baku’s Maiden Tower is named a “Maiden” because the temple possibly is dedicated to two associated deities, Fire and Anāhitā and so it is Ādur-Anāhīd or Fire of Anāhitā.
-The Goddess Anāhitā is one of the major divinities in Zoroastrianism and is the goddess of purity, fertility, healing, wisdom, and water “she who possesses waters”.
+In the meantime, there is an unconfirmed hypothesis that Baku’s Maiden Tower is named a “Maiden” because the temple is dedicated to two associated deities, Fire and Anāhitā and so it is Ādur-Anāhīd or Fire of Anāhitā.

 Interestingly, Sasanian King Shāpūr I (r.
 240-270 CE) established many Bāhram fires for his soul Xusraw Šāhbūhr and his daughter Xusraw Ādur-Anāhīd in Ērānšahr (Iran) and surrounding lands.

-*Mahir Khalifa-zadeh, research professor, Ph.D and member of the Canadian Historical Association, and Canadian Political Science Association, Ottawa, Canada.
+*Mahir Khalifa-zadeh, research professor, Ph.D. and member of the Canadian Historical Association, and Canadian Political Science Association, Ottawa, Canada.

-**Leyla Khalifazadeh, university student, Toronto, Canada
+**Leyla Khalifazadeh, York University, Toronto, Canada

 References